albert0796/MachineLearning/Kaggle's House Price Prediction/README.md

 The hypertune models include Decision Tree, Random Forest, AdaBoost, Lasso Regression, Neural Network, XGBoost, SVM and LightGBM.
 For the detalis of the hyper-parameter in each model, please refer to [Kaggle 房價預測_Hypertune.ipynb](https://github.com/albert0796/MachineLearning/blob/master/ClassHangout/kaggle/code/Kaggle%20%E6%88%BF%E5%83%B9%E9%A0%90%E6%B8%AC_Hypertune.ipynb)
 - [K-fold](https://scikit-learn.org/stable/modules/cross_validation.html)
   The method of cross-validation involves taking K-1 portions of the data as the training set and the remaining portion as the validation set.
 A validation error is calculated based on this split.
 Then, another portion of data that has not been used as the validation set is selected, and the previously used validation set is added back to the training set.
 This process is repeated until each portion of data has been used as the validation set.
 This results in K iterations, and K validation errors are calculated.
 Finally, the K validation errors are averaged to obtain a mean score, which serves as the evaluation metric for assessing the model's performance.
+#
+### Modeling & Performance
+#### Stacking
+All the tuned models, including XGBoost, LightGBM, AdaBoost, Random Forest, MLP, SVM, and Lasso Regression, are used for stacking.
+The ensemble model excludes Decision Tree due to its lower performance compared to the other models.
+The Final Model selected for stacking is Lasso Regression.